Nonna Giusi’s Pasta e Fagioli

 1/2 cup diced canned tomatoes (San Marzano are the best!)

-Add tomatoes and cook, stirring often for about 5 minutes.
+Add tomatoes and sauté, stirring often to avoid burning, for about 5 minutes.

-(If you find that most of the liquid has evaporated and the pasta is still not cooked just add 1/4 cup of water at a time.)
+* If most of the liquid has evaporated and the pasta is still not cooked, add 1/4 cup of water at a time, until the pasta is fully cooked.

-In the meantime, drain and rinse the kidney beans.
+In the meantime, drain and rinse the beans and set aside.

 Serve with another sprinkle of fresh parmesan and a drizzle of extra-virgin olive oil.
-I actually prefer to remove some of the liquid for my son’s portion-I just find that broth and babies don’t mix!
-The pasta is still delicious and there’s less of a mess to clean up after lunch!
+(I actually remove some of the liquid for my son’s portion to avoid making a mess!)